jsigao/interval_specific_phylodynamic_models_supparchive/README.md

 `data/travel_data/us_domestic/apple_mobility_indices.csv` contains three types of mobility indices (walking, driving, and transit) provided by Apple, which were produced based on the direction requests in Apple Maps.
 Each mobility index of each day is a relative volume of directions requested made on that day compared to the corresponding baseline volume on January 13 2020 (so these indices are only available after that date).
 `data/travel_data/us_domestic/google_mobility_indices.csv` contains mobility index for each of six types of places (transit, retail and recreation, groceries and pharmacy, parks, workplaces, and residential), derived from Google location-based services.
-These mobility indices are also relative values where the mobility index of each day is computed as ratio of the number of visits on that day over the baseline value, which is the median value (of the correponding day of week) during January 3--February 6, 2020 (so these indices are only available after February 6).
+These mobility indices are also relative values where the mobility index of each day is computed as ratio of the number of visits on that day over the baseline value, which is the median value (of the corresponding day of week) during January 3--February 6, 2020 (so these indices are only available after February 6).

 ### <a name="measure_data"></a>Measure Data
 We focussed on two types of containment measures involving China enacted during the early phase of COVID-19 pandemic in this study: international travel bans with China and the domestic containment measures within China.